agramonte/com.cabagomez-plugin.ironsource/README.md

 # com.cabagomez-plugin.ironsource
 Solar2d Ironsource Plugin.

 -- This is the single plugin version of my Ironsource plugin.
-It only includes bidding partners for ironsource, admob and tappx (which I use for cross-promotions).

 -- Tappx banner and interstitial are supported.
 If you use it and have not registered please use my affiliate link: https://dashboard.tappx.com/?h=a386595d4c1005fd21b82c8a44d45766.